BlueByteSystemsInc/PDMShell/src/DIR.md

 ---
 description: Displays a list of files and subdirectories in a directory.
-title: DIR Command Documentation | PDMShell
+title: DIR Command Documentation | PDMShell | SOLIDWORKS PDM
 ---

 # DIR Command Documentation